Practical Two: Species Distribution Modelling#

 raster_obj <- as(spat_raster_obj, 'Raster')

 We will need to load the following packages.
-Remember to read this guide on setting up packages on your computer if you are running these practicals on your own machine, not Posit Cloud.
+Remember to read this guide on setting up packages on your computer before running these practicals on your own machine.

 To load the packages: